 Bobby Vernon is an accomplished entrepreneur, having started, managed, and sold several companies.
 He received his MBA from Duke University and his undergraduate degree from Georgetown University where he played varsity football for the Hoyas.
 He was a three-year starter at defensive back and led the team in interceptions his senior year.

-Bobby currently coaches high school football in Miami, Florida, where he resides with his wife Lelis and their three amazing sons.
-He is also a public speaker and has spoken on the subjects of entrepreneurship, corporate governance, financial liability, and insurance distribution at both small and large companies over the past fifteen years.
+Bobby is a public speaker and has spoken about entrepreneurship, corporate governance, financial liability, insure tech, and insurance distribution at both small and large companies over the past twenty years.
 He has also spoken at many notable conferences namely the 1998 and 2005 PLUS conferences in Palm Springs and Boston, respectively, the 2006 C5 Conference in London, UK, and the 1998 World Research conference in Miami, FL.
 Bobby has also spoken at various football events and clinics including the 2016 Glazier football clinic in Tampa, FL as well as University of Miami’s 2017 coaching clinic.

 For more information about Bobby’s experience, please visit Bobby Vernon | LinkedIn